danbauman77/tophat/README.md

 <p><h2><strong>Okay...
 What Is The Difference Between a "Qualified" Deferred Compensation Plan and a "Nonqualified" Plan?</strong></h2></p>

-<p>A "qualified" deferred compensation plan is a pension plan governed under the Employee Retirement Income Security Act (ERISA).
-Contributions made to a "qualified" deferred compensation plan are put into a trust that is separate from an employer's operations.
-Traditional 401(k)s or 403(b)s are types of "qualified" deferred compensation plans. </p>
+<p>A "qualified" deferred compensation plan is a pension plan governed under the Employee Retirement Income Security Act (ERISA).<sup>3</sup> Contributions made to a "qualified" deferred compensation plan are put into a trust that is separate from an employer's operations.<sup>4</sup> Traditional 401(k)s or 403(b)s are types of "qualified" deferred compensation plans. <sup>4</sup></p>

 <p>A "nonqualified" deferred compensation plan works differently.
-Compensation contributed to these plans is considered part of an employer's assets, and can be used by that employer for business reasons.
-Furthermore, if an employer goes bankrupt, the target-employee of this "nonqualified" deferred compensation plan is considered an unsecured creditor.
-And as described above, "nonqualified" deferred compensation plans are designed to incentivize employee longevity.
-In practice, this means if an employee fails to satisfy the terms of a deferred-compensation contractual arrangement, the employer does not owe this employee compensation. </p>
+Compensation contributed to these plans is considered part of an employer's assets, and can be used by that employer for business reasons.<sup>5</sup> Furthermore, if an employer goes bankrupt, the target-employee of this "nonqualified" deferred compensation plan is considered an unsecured creditor.<sup>6</sup>  And as described above, "nonqualified" deferred compensation plans are designed to incentivize employee longevity.
+In practice, this means if an employee fails to satisfy the terms of a deferred-compensation contractual arrangement, the employer does not owe compensation to that employee. </p>

-<p class="has-medium-font-size"><strong>I Still Don't Get It</strong></p>
+<p><h2><strong>I Still Don't Get It</strong></h2></p>

 <p>As an example, consider President Brown at State University.
 Let's say President Brown's employment contract establishes in 2015 a "nonqualified" deferred compensation plan for her.
 And State University is contractually obligated to annually credit $100,000 this "nonqualified" deferred compensation plan on July 1st of each of the following years: 2016, 2017, 2018, 2019, and 2020 — as long as President Brown is still employed at State University.</p>